 It's not always practical to create an invoice for every meal in your accounting software.
 So how do you process all the payments you receive in a day?
 You could:

 - create daily sales invoices, then receive the money into a cash control bank account

 - use the receive money option in your accounting software to record all the day's takings in one go

-- create a sales invoice for the day's takings – then split the amount into separate petty cash and credit/debit card accounts.
+- create a sales invoice for the day's takings – then split the amount into separate petty cash and credit/debit card accounts

 Other options are available.
 Talk to your bookkeeper or accountant to find out which one best suits your business.

-4. Manage stock well to avoid waste
+4. Manage inventory well to avoid waste

 A restaurant is one of the only types of business in which all the inventory is consumed on the premises.
 Your customers pay you money, but they don't take anything away with them.

 Managing stocks of food and drink can be a challenge.
 It's expensive to hold too much, especially if it’s perishable.
 So restaurants rely on regular deliveries to keep the kitchen well supplied.

 Restaurant accounting software can help you here.
 Detailed reports of past revenue will help you identify peak times of the week, month and year.
 This helps you plan your deliveries and inventory to match.
 That way you won't hold too much – or too little.